shrutiii1109/Tic-tac-game/README.md

 In this project
-its two player game ,tic tac game using python
+its two player game ,tic tac game using python.